Deploy Generated Standalone Executable Programs To Target Hardware

 These factors can impact the scheduling algorithms used in generated code, and in some cases impact the API for the model entry-point functions.
 The following sections discuss these variants.

-The core of a standalone program is the main loop.
+The core of generated application code is the main loop.
 On each iteration, the main loop executes a background or null task and checks for a termination condition.

 The main loop is periodically interrupted by a timer.
 The function